areklaw2/iron-boy/README.md

 - [ ] Use bit package to get individual bits
 - [ ] Give components a common trait
 - [ ] GDB?
+- [ ] Add some tooling for testing and pipelines
+- [ ] Add some nice screenshots

 ## Getting Started